Discovery of possible forged signatures

 - A Los Angeles federal money laundering case.
 The question was whether the defendant signed money orders with forged signatures.
 He was convicted of signing other money orders with forged signatures.
 He denied having signed these money orders.
 An exercise that offers the viewer of the video to solve the case is included.

 - A probate case from Orange County, California.
 The question was whether the decadent signed two letters.
 The letters bequeathed large portions of his estate to the plaintiff.
-The defense claimed the letters were signed with forged signatures.
+The defense claimed forgery was used to place the signatures on the letters.
 The court agreed with the defendant.
 The Court ruled the forged signatures were written by the plaintiff for the purpose of defrauding the Court.

 - An example is shown from the FBI’s web site.
 The question raised in the FBI’s whitepaper is whether this represents a form of a forged signature.

-Much of the work performed by forensic document examiners is comparing a questioned signature against several signatures known to have been written by the person whose name is written in the signature.
-Common features and differences are examined.
-The forensic handwriting analyst then weighs whether the differences outweigh the similarities.
-An opinion is then rendered to the authenticity of the signatures.
+Much of the work performed by a forensic document examiner is comparing a questioned signature against several signatures known to have been written by the person whose name is written in the signature.
+Common features and differences between the of the questioned signature and known signatures are examined.
+The forensic handwriting expert then weighs whether the differences outweigh the similarities.
+An opinion is rendered to the authenticity of the questioned signature.

 Watch the video to learn more.